DominicusBenacus/CarND-Vehicle-Detection/writeup_template.md

 ### Introduction

 The writeUp contains the desriction about how to find and detect vehicles and track those vehicles.
-So the linked .ipynb contains two pipelines.
-Both the vehicle fetection and the line fidning pipeline are visualized in the final submission video.
+So the linked .ipynb contains two algorithms.
+Both the vehicle detection and the line finding algorithms are visualized in the final submission video.

 * The project implementation is in the advancedLaneLinesFindingSecodLevel.ipynb

-* There is the Line Ficning Pipeline from cell 0-22
+* There is the Line Finding Pipeline from cell 0-22
 * The Vehicle Detection Pipeline from 23-END

-draw drawPolynomialsBackIntoOriginalImage() in [103] is a common fucntion of both pipelines.
+draw drawPolynomialsBackIntoOriginalImage() in [103] is a common function of both pipelines.
 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.